 There have been many instances throughout history of betting scandals in relation to baseball, such as in 1905 when John McGraw, the manager of the New York Giants, won $400 while betting on his own team to win the World series.
 McGraw had held the team out of the previous year’s series against Boston due to an argument with American League president Ban Johnson, who’d publicly suspended and torn down McGraw for his behaviour on the field.
 The Giants won five games and McGraw got his money, despite the winnings being known to the public – something that he wouldn’t have got away with today.

 One of the biggest scandals in the sport was in 1926 in relation to the 1919 Black Sox game.
 Ban Johnson permitted Ty Cobb and tris Speaker to resign towards the end of 1926 after it became known that former pitcher Dutch Leonard had joined them in better just before the 1919 World Series to bet on a game they had all known was fixed.
 Johnson believed the scandal to be so damaging to the sport that he paid Leonard $20,000 to keep the evidence concealed.
 When the cover-up was revealed, Johnson was forced out of the job and ruling later came into play that any player found betting on his own team would be suspended for life.

 Such was the case for one of baseball’s all-time leaders in hits and games played, Pete Rose, when he was banned in 1989 for betting on the scores of baseball games, many of which he’d played in.
 Although Rose denied any wrong-doing, the evidence was clear and included a testimony that Rose had even bet on his own players while he was managing.
-While the sport no longer has such strong affiliations with gambling, its long history with betting has made it unique in the world of sports.
+Any Top Asian Bookmakers will tell you, while the sport no longer has such strong affiliations with gambling, its long history with betting has made it unique in the world of sports.